-The company is looking at new methodologies is harvesting clean agent gases such as FM200, Halotron, Novec.
+The company is looking at new methodologies is harvesting clean agents such as FM200, Halotron, Inergen.

-Capturing, cleaning, and reusing such agents will greatly assist such industries as the aviation industry.
+Capturing, cleaning, and reusing such agents will greatly assist transportation industries such as the aviation industry.

 Our up-and-coming methodologies will greatly assist various aviation companies plus our Australian Defence Aviation fleet to reduce their carbon footprint with agent capture.